-Andrew's practice covers a broad range of Chancery work, including: Insolvency, Commercial Disputes, Private Client, and Charities.
+Andrew's practice covers a broad range of Chancery work, including: Insolvency, Commercial Disputes, and Private Client work.
 Andrew regularly appears as sole advocate in the High Court and County Court, and has twice appeared as junior counsel before the Privy Council.
 He holds a D.Phil in Ancient Greek History from the University of Oxford.

 Insolvency and Company